Pseudonorms on direct images of pluricanonical bundles: Preliminaries

 the above constant $C$ is independent of $x$.
 Therefore, we have

 which completes the proof.

 \end{proof}

-The second one is the exhaustivity of the Bergman kernel of bounded hyperconvex domains.
+The second one is the exhaustivity of the Bergman kernels of bounded hyperconvex domains.
 This result was obtained by Ohsawa. \begin{theorem}$($\cite{Oh3}$)$ Let $D$ be a bounded hyperconvex domain in $\mathbb{C}^n$.
 Then $\lim_{z\to \partial D}K_D(z)=+\infty$. \end{theorem}

 Combining the above results, we can prove the following theorem.

 \begin{theorem} In the above setting, we have that $\lim_{z\to \partial X} K_{X, m}(z)=+\infty$, that is, the $m$-th Bergman kernel is exhaustive. \end{theorem}